radiantlogic-v8/documentation-new/documentation/installation/self-managed-v9.md

 ## Restoring from a Backup

-The Identity Data Management Helm chart includes a restore feature that enables you to import existing configurations and data from a backup file into a new installation of the Identity Data Management application.
+The Identity Data Management Helm chart includes a restore feature that imports existing configuration and data from a backup file into a new Identity Data Management deployment.

-This functionality is particularly beneficial for setting up a new Identity Data Management instance with pre-existing configurations, or for migrating data from a previous installation to a new installation.
+Use this feature to initialize a new Identity Data Management deployment with existing configuration and data, or to migrate data from a previous installation.
 A v9 deployment can be seeded from any 8.x backup, and directly from 7.3 or 7.4 backups.

-> Note that you cannot use this feature for updates or patches.
-Refer to [Updating RadiantOne Identity Data Management](../upgrade-guides/updating-to-sm-v9/) instead.
+> You cannot use this feature for updates or patches.
+It applies only to a new deployment.
+To change settings on a running deployment, refer to [Updating a Deployment](#updating-a-deployment).
+To update an existing version 8 deployment to version 9, refer to [Updating RadiantOne Identity Data Management](../upgrade-guides/updating-to-sm-v9/).

 To create the backup file that this procedure uses, refer to [Creating backups](../creating-backups/).

-Follow the steps outlined below to restore your self-managed Identity Data Management application.
+Complete the following steps to restore your self-managed Identity Data Management deployment.

-### 1. Configure your values.yaml file
+### 1. Configure your `values.yaml` file

-To configure the restore feature, include the `migration` object in your `values.yaml` file prior to installation of the application, as shown below:
+To configure the restore feature, include the `migration` object in your `values.yaml` file before you install the application, as shown below:

 ```
 fid: